March Is National Nutrition Month, The Perfect Time To Focus On Nutrition In Addiction Recovery

 1. Include a variety of healthful foods from all the food groups on a regular basis.

-- Experiment with adding stress relieving foods (called adaptogens) into your diet, like: mushrooms, maca, moringa, liquorice—you can add these to your smoothies.
+Experiment with adding stress-relieving foods (called adaptogens) into your diet, like: mushrooms, maca, moringa, licorice—you can add these to your smoothies.

 2. Consider the foods you have at home before going to the store.